mksaraf/kubernetes-lab-tutorial/content/ingress.md

 # Ingress
 In kubernetes, user applications are made public by creating a service on a given port and a load balancer on top of the cluster for each application to expose.
 For example, a request for *myservice.mysite.com* will be balanced across worker nodes and then routed to the related service exposed on a given port by the kube proxy.
 An external load balancer is required for each service to expose.
-This can get rather expensive especially when on a public cloud.
+This can get rather expensive especially when done on a public cloud.

 Ingress gives the cluster admin a different way to route requests to services by centralizing multiple services into a single external load balancer.